-No telephone call shall state or imply that the caller represents any person or organization unless the person or organization so represented has given specific approval in writing to make such representation.
+No telephone call or text message shall state or imply that the caller represents any person or organization unless the person or organization so represented has given specific approval in writing to make such representation.

-• No telephone call shall state or imply that the caller represents a nonexistent person or organization.
+• No telephone call or text message shall state or imply that the caller represents a nonexistent person or organization.